You are currently viewing NEXUS card: essential guide (2024)

 Credit cards that pay for the NEXUS card

-First of all, many Canadian credit cards have a NEXUS credit as a benefit: in other words, you charge the NEXUS fees to your card, and it will be credited automatically on your statement, so it’s completely free (or almost free with the one less generous card).
+First of all, many Canadian credit cards have a NEXUS credit as a benefit: in other words, you charge the NEXUS fees to your card, and it will be credited automatically on your statement, so it’s almost free (or discounted with the one less generous card).

 Warning: that’s in addition to getting hundreds of dollars in welcome bonuses with these cards, of course (this NEXUS credit is NOT included in our Flytrippers Valuation of the welcome bonus; it’s really in addition to the rewards that cards give you).